moorepants/dissertation/systemidentification.rst

 to get a large sample of data for the final analyses.
 The NSF grant was to end at the end of September and I still had to figure out how to analsize all of the data, not to mention write up a ton of work for my dissertation.
-We ended up extending the NSF grant another year (as I think is typical with these things).
-I look back to our original proposal and in hindsight the scope was way too large.
+We ended up extending the NSF grant another year (as seems to be typical with these things).
+I look back to our original proposal and in hindsight the scope was way too large (accurately predicted by Arend).
 We nixed the handling qualities parts when the funding was lowered, but I now see that what we intended to do really took another 6-12 months than we had intended.

-The final analses has forced me to figure out what system identification is all about and I've learned a great rapidly and much on my own.
+The final analses has forced me to figure out what system identification is all about and I've learned a great deal rapidly and much on my own.
 At this stage we weren't able to find any local experts on the subject to help us along but I've gotten some great insight from both the single track vehicle dynamics email list and in particular from personal communication with Karl Astrom.
 I still feel veyr weak in the subject but it is more clear how difficult identifcying complex systems is, expecially trying to identify physical parameters.

 As many doctoral students probably hope when starting their long trek to the PhD, I hoped for some grand findings to arise from this work.
 But I've been